-This 2018 Comprehensive Plan is intended to update and replace the version adopted at Town Meeting in 2002.
+The 2018 Comprehensive Plan updates and replaces the version adopted at Town Meeting in 2002.
 It follows requirements of the Maine Growth Management Act (30-A M.R.S.A. §§ 4312- 4350) and the Maine Comprehensive Plan Review Criteria Rule (07-105 CMR 208).
-The Plan is organized to facilitate review by the State Department of Conservation, Agriculture, and Forestry for consistency with Maine’s growth management laws.
-More importantly, it is organized to enable the citizens of Durham to easily access key information needed to understand, process, and decide the future direction of our community.
-This plan explores important land use issues and casts a vision for what we want Durham to be as a community in the next decade and beyond.
+The Plan has been reviewed by the State Department of Conservation, Agriculture, and Forestry and been deemed consistent with Maine’s growth management laws.
+It is organized to enable the citizens of Durham to easily access key information needed to guide future decisions regarding the direction of our community.
+This plan explores important land use issues and casts a vision for what the residents want Durham to be as a community in the next decade and beyond.

 The links on this page contain the adopted 2018 Comprehensive Plan update approved by voters at the April 6, 2019 Town Meeting